WebReflection/redefine/README.md

 redefine
 ========

-lightweight utility for smart object properties definition
+A lightweight utility for an easier ES5 aware object properties definition introducing new, performance oriented, patterns.